 To create a winning culture at your spa or massage practice, you’ll want to:

 Share your vision: Make your team feel they are part of something bigger.
-Share your goals for your spa or massage business and convey how each team member can individually help you achieve them.
+Share your spa or massage business goals and convey how each team member can individually help you achieve them.

 Acknowledge achievements: Everyone wants to feel appreciated for a job well done.
 Don’t take it for granted that your employees know you are satisfied with their work – tell them.
 Getting a ‘high five’ from the boss means a lot and builds a connection with your team.